Naamanta/Git-Text/README.md

 # Git-Text
-I'm learning git also with github
+I'm learning Git also with GitHub.